AG2048/tiny-calculator-asic/docs/info.md

 ## How it works

-This project is to function as a tiny 8-bit calculator (maybe 4-bit if resource limits) that can directly read keypad inputs from an external connected 4x4 keypad (for 0x0 to 0xF input) and operation keys (`+` `-` `*` `/` `=`).
-The output will be decoded to be used with 4 (or 2 if input is 4-bit) common-cathode 7-seg display, with the support of external shift registers.
+This project is to function as a tiny 16-bit calculator that can directly read keypad inputs from an external connected 4x4 keypad (for 0x0 to 0xF input) and operation keys (`+` `-` `*` `/` `=` `AC` `(neg)`).
+The output will be decoded to be used with 5 common-cathode 7-seg display, with the support of external shift registers with serial input and shift clock (optionally with a storage register and output enable active low pin).

 ## How to test